CLI Reference

 --list Open the interactive skill browser instead of installing a specific skill. false

---ultimate, --suite Batch-install all component skills of a suite skill. false
+--suite Batch-install all component skills of a suite skill. false

 examples